elpop/widget-server/README.md

             255.255.255.255	broadcasthost
             ::1             localhost

-         yoy see the line with "127.0.0.1	localhost" you need to append the name of your apache virtual host name, in this case "__widget__"
+         yoy see the line with "__127.0.0.1	localhost__" you need to append the name of your apache virtual host name, in this case "__widget__"

       b) edit the widget-server config file